 Getting started in running can be an intimidating experience.
-I remember many years ago in my late twenties (2007 in fact) I, along with a few mates decided to run a 10 kilometre race on the Gold Coast as part of the Gold Coast Marathon festival.
+I remember many years ago in my twenties (2007 in fact) I, along with a few mates decided to run a 10 kilometre race on the Gold Coast as part of the Gold Coast Marathon festival.
 Without any knowledge of running training or history, we decided the best approach to training was to run our heart out for 10 kilometres three times per week.

 I'd start from my front door in a tiny 1 bedroom flat we were renting in East Brisbane, strap on some cheap trainers and go for it towards and over the iconic Story Bridge.
 Turning around at a rough 5 kilometre mark in New Farm (mapped manually) I'd run as fast as I could back home, gasping for air as I ran looking like I'm being chased by someone and about to collapse.
 I'd arrive at the front door exhausted and wet, being denied entry until I could bee line to the bathroom without leaving a pool of sweat where I walked.